 Our findings shed light on a larger theoretical literature in Law and Economics on adaptation and subversive reactions to regulations (Glaeser and Shleifer, 2003; Becker, 1968; Eeckhout et al., 2010; Lazear, 2006).
 Also related is the literature on gaming incentive schemes where agents adapt to undermine the intent of the regulator (Ederer et al., 2018; Oyer, 1998; Gravelle et al., 2010).
 That literature suggests that introducing unpredictability and opacity to incentives can mitigate gaming by the agent and improve payoffs for the regulator.
 Both our model and Okat (2016) predicts that random and less frequent enforcement hinders or delays agents' learning about the weaknesses of the auditing process.

 Our results call into question any enforcement mechanism that economic theory deems "most efficient" without grappling with the (potentially unanticipated) behavioral responses by regulated agents.
-We grapple with the real-world complexities of implementing a large government enforcement program at scale, and contribute to the empirical literature on the effects of monitoring and penalties (Boning et al., 2018; Shimshack and Ward, 2005; Gray and Shimshack, 2011; Hansen, 2015; Pomeranz, 2015; Johnson et al., 2019).
-The most closely related paper to ours is Banerjee et al. (2017)'s policing intervention to curb drunk driving in India, where they randomized fixed vs rotational checkpoints (akin to our unpredictable monitoring) as well as the frequency of monitoring.
-They estimate a model of driver learning, and infer evidence of strategic responses.

-Beyond regulation and enforcement, we show that an easier-to-implement consumer information campaign is almost as effective in curbing the illegal activity as direct monitoring.4
+We conduct this evaluation under the real-world complexities of implementing a large government enforcement program at scale, and contribute to the empirical literature on the effects of monitoring and penalties (Boning et al., 2018; Shimshack and Ward, 2005; Gray and Shimshack, 2011; Hansen, 2015; Pomeranz, 2015; Johnson et al., 2019).
+Banerjee et al. (2017)'s policing intervention to curb drunk driving in India, where they randomized fixed vs rotational checkpoints and monitoring frequency is closely related.
+Beyond regulation and enforcement, our results also show that an easier-to-implement consumer information campaign is almost as effective in curbing the illegal activity as direct monitoring.2